ItokawaK/MoNaS/README.md

 Collumn8: Annotated AA change **in reference AA position**

 Collumn9: Annotated AA change **in *M. domestica* AA position**.
-          Already known *kdr* mutation will be annotated with "!!" character.
+          Known *kdr* mutations which are listed in `scripts/kdr_list.json` will be annotated with "!!" character.
+          Note that the list would not always be perfect.

 Collumn10: Read depth for each allele